Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

    5. Addiction Tracking
       - The app will have a feature that will allow the users to track their addictions and see the money they have saved since they started tracking.
    6. Creation of budgets inside the app.
-      - The app displays a message when a user spends more money than usual in a category.
+      - The users should be able to add a budget os spending in some category
    7. Diverse Register/Login ways
       - Users can register in many different ways, such as Facebook, Google etc.